Sarah Walsh: International

 Walsh represented Australia at the 2004 Summer Olympics, 2006 AFC Women's Asian Cup and the 2007 FIFA Women's World Cup.

 On 30 August 2012, Walsh announced her international retirement and stated that her last game would be an upcoming friendly match against the United States on 19 September 2012.
 After scoring a goal in the friendly, Walsh ended her international career when she was substituted out in the 54th minute.

 Sports administration and other roles

 Walsh is a representative of the Professional Footballers Association's Matildas Delegates' Committee, alongside Melissa Barbieri, Lauren Colthorpe, Heather Garriock and Kate McShea.
 On 20 January 2010, the Committee and Football Federation Australia announced a new pay deal for the Matildas to take them through to the 2010 AFC Women's Asian Cup football.

 As of 2021, she is Football Australia's Head of Women's Football, Women's World Cup Legacy & Inclusion.
 In November 2021, she was appointed as co-chair of the inaugural National Indigenous Advisory Group of Football Australia.
 The group aims at supporting and increasing Indigenous participation in the game.
+In 2024, Walsh was appointed as COO of the Women’s Asian Cup office.